hartolit/klein-garter/README.md

 There's many performance downfalls in the engine design.
 The biggest one is cache locality on objects and state management.
 Using a `HashMap` to iterate through the different objects isn't the best solution as it suffers from cache misses.
 An ECS architecture instead of my Object-Oriented solution would've performed much better.
 Something I've yet to fully explore.

 The state management for objects is a giant, beautiful mess.
-It obviously suffers from cache misses, but also its complexity of processing `StateChanges`.
+It obviously suffers from cache misses, but also its complexity of processing a `StateChange`.
 It would've been much simpler to make an infinite grid with a snapshot of state changes and just do a "simple" comparison between snapshots to determine a single source of truth.
-This could have also opened a nice door for concurrency and split the processing between multiple threads.
+This could have also opened a nice door for concurrency and split processing between multiple threads.
 Which brings me to the final downfall.

 This was the first project I've built to learn rust.
 Learning Rust the last few months has been quite the eye opener.
 This means I didn't dabble in concurrent scenarios until much more recently, so the entire design was built for a single-threaded world, which misses out on a lot of performance benefits.